 However, some people have difficulty asking themselves the kind of questions that lead to self-awareness and change.
 Understanding the reasons why it's challenging and how to move past your fears can help you learn to coach yourself to new mindsets and positive change.

-Why It's Difficult to Ask Yourself Deep Questions
+Why It's Difficult to Ask Yourself Direct Questions

 If you find yourself resisting the inner work it requires to explore self-questioning, it could be for one of the following reasons:

 - It's uncomfortable to face certain truthful questions about yourself.

 - You fear the necessary changes the questions will provoke.

 - You don't want to experience the possible pain of self-reflection.